Vyral/tandra-bowers/_posts/2019-03-15-how-both-buyers-and-sellers-can-determine-a-comparable.md

 {% include youtube.html %}

-&nbsp;

-I’m pleased to have Pennsylvania Certified Appraiser, Laurie Allison, alongside me today to have her apply her expertise to a question that has equal relevance to both buyers and sellers: **What constitutes a comparable?** &nbsp;Another way of asking this question is, “How far back in time can you look when reviewing comparable sales?” &nbsp;
+I’m pleased to have Pennsylvania Certified Appraiser, Laurie Allison, alongside me today to have her apply her expertise to a question that has equal relevance to both buyers and sellers: **What constitutes a comparable?**  Another way of asking this question is, “How far back in time can you look when reviewing comparable sales?”

 According to Laurie, **the answer to this question is rooted in the type of loan being used**.
 With an FHA loan, lenders are more restrictive and favor the most recent comps for your particular area; they typically need to be on par with homes sold in the last three to six months.